ambiennt/vt-releases/DOCUMENTATION_LITE.md

 ---

+#### `client_side_container_opening`
+- Type: `object`
+- Opens configured container screens client-side without waiting for the server to acknowledgement.
+This makes opening supported containers effectively instant, instead of dependent on ping.
+Compatibility is server-dependent because the client must be able to predict the protocol-level information that the server expects before receiving its acknowledgement.
+- Fields:
+	- `enabled`
+		- Type: `bool`
+		- Allowed values: {`true`, `false`}
+		- Toggles the parent object.
+	- `server_whitelist`
+		- Type: `array` of `string`
+		- Allowed values: *any server address*
+		- Specifies the server addresses on which client-side container opening is enabled when `use_server_whitelist` is enabled.
+	- `use_server_whitelist`
+		- Type: `bool`
+		- Allowed values: {`true`, `false`}
+		- Restricts client-side container opening to the server addresses specified by `server_whitelist`.
+When disabled, client-side container opening may be used on any server.
+	- `containers`
+		- Type: `object`
+		- Configures client-side opening for individual container types.
+		- Fields:
+			- `inventory`
+				- Type: `object`
+				- Configures client-side opening of the player inventory.
+				- Fields:
+					- `enabled`
+						- Type: `bool`
+						- Allowed values: {`true`, `false`}
+						- Toggles the parent object.
+					- `container_id`
+						- Type: `int`
+						- Allowed values: [`-128`, `127`]
+						- Specifies the protocol-level container ID used when opening the player inventory. `0` is commonly used as the static inventory container ID.
+This setting is an implementation detail and should only be changed if you know what the target server expects.
+Some servers assign the expected container ID dynamically; because the client cannot predict such an ID before the server acknowledges the request, client-side inventory opening will not work on those servers.

+---

 #### `command_prefix`
 - Type: `string`
-- Allowed values: *all non-empty strings whose first character is not `/`* Sets the prefix by which client commands are executed.
+- Allowed values: *all non-empty strings whose first character is not `/`*
+- Sets the prefix by which client commands are executed.
 Messages beginning with this prefix are parsed as client commands; other messages are sent as normal chat.

 ---